Lizhecheng02/Kaggle-CIBMTR/README.md

 - Fine-tune language models

-	We fine-tuned both the DeBERTa-v3 and Gemma models according to the specific input format of the tabular information (converted into string inputs) for both 10-fold classification and regression tasks, relying solely on either EFS or target transformation results for the last two columns.
+	We fine-tuned both the DeBERTa-v3 and Gemma models according to the specific input format of the tabular information (converted into string inputs) for both 10-fold classification and regression tasks, relying solely on either `efs` or target transformation results for the last two columns.
 However, these models did not perform well.

 #### Submission Strategy